Innovate Corp.: Primus delists from NYSE and name changes (2013-present)

 On November 8, 2013, Primus's board of directors decided to delist from the NYSE and de-register its common stock saying that the savings that would benefit shareholders and the company outweighed the advantages of continuing as a NYSE listed and a reporting company.
 Without the annual accounting and legal costs, and administrative burdens associated with SEC reporting obligations and compliance with Sarbenes-Oxley Act, Primus said it would be able to reduce its costs while still maintaining an environment with appropriate financial controls.

 On January 7, 2014, HRG Group Inc. purchased a 40.5% stake in Primus.
 On April 14, 2014, Primus was renamed HC2 Holdings, Inc.

-On July 9, 2021, Primus announced that it would be renamed INNOVATE Corp., stating the new name "reflects the Company’s focus on innovative growth businesses".
+On July 9, 2021, HC2 announced that it would be renamed INNOVATE Corp., stating the new name "reflects the Company’s focus on innovative growth businesses".
 Despite its parent company's renaming, the broadcasting unit is still known as HC2 Broadcasting.